hyprwm/hyprland-wiki/pages/Configuring/Binds.md

 ### Keysym combos

-For an arbitrary combination of multiple keys, seperate keysyms with `&` between each mod/key and use the `s` flag, e.g.:
+For an arbitrary combination of multiple keys, separate keysyms with `&` between each mod/key and use the `s` flag, e.g.:

 ```ini